haxsaw/actuator/README.md

 >>>
 ```

-All of these expression result in a reference object, either a model reference or a model instance reference. _References_ are objects that serve as a "pointer" to a component or attribute of an infra model. _Model references_ (or just "model references") are logical references into an infra model; there may not be an actual component or attribute underlying the reference. _Model instance references_ (or "instance references") are references into an instance of an infra model; they refer to an actual component or attribute.
+All of these expressions result in a reference object, either a model reference or a model instance reference. _References_ are objects that serve as a "pointer" to a component or attribute of an infra model. _Model references_ (or just "model references") are logical references into an infra model; there may not be an actual component or attribute underlying the reference. _Model instance references_ (or "instance references") are references into an instance of an infra model; they refer to an actual component or attribute (although the value of the attribute may not have been set yet).
 Instance references can only be created relative to an instance of a model, or by transforming a model reference to an instance reference with respect to an instance of a model.
 An example here will help:

 ```python
 #re-using the definition of SingleOpenstackServer from above...